mlip-cmu/mlip-cmu.github.io/README.md

 Find resources related to teaching and research on how to build, deploy, assure, and maintain software products with machine-learned models.
 These cover the entire lifecycle from a prototype ML model to an entire system deployed in production, not just models or notebooks.
 Covers also the **responsible ML engineering** of such systems (safety, security, fairness, transparency) and **MLOps**.*

+All materials (book, slides, assignments, bibliography) are released under creative commons licenses.
+We hope that this fosters teaching and research on these topics.

 ## The Course